 Again flexibility also is a key benefit of these types of mediation services, I have often conducted telephone mediation’s in the evening or on a weekend, this assists parties with their work commitments, not having to take time off, arranging cover, childcare etc.

-Finally, several of the face to face mediation’s I have conducted; have involved parties, who for a variety of reasons, saying they do not wish to speak directly to the other party(s).
+Finally, several of the face to face mediation’s I have conducted; have involved parties, who for a variety of reasons, do not wish to speak directly to the other party(s).
 Refusing to be in the same room as them, whereby telephone mediation, is ideal for such disputes and avoids all of this.

 Telephone Mediation – When Not to Use It?

-There really is no difference between the two types, as they both are as effective as each other if you have a skilled mediator with the right level of experience.
-However, emotion can be lost in translation.
+There really is no difference between the two types.
+As they both are as effective as each other if you have a skilled mediator with the right level of experience.
+However, emotion can be lost in translation?
 In several of my face to face mediation’s, I encourage when appropriate to do so, for the parties to speak to each other direct.
-Although this can be done through a conference call, it is not really the same, as emotion, body language, expression’s which can assist in unlocking a dispute between the parties are all lost and cannot be seen by the mediator and or the parties.
+Although this can be done through a conference call, is it the same thing?
+As emotion, body language, expression’s which can assist in unlocking a dispute between the parties are all lost and cannot be seen by the mediator and or the parties.
+However, with online mediation, this is no longer an issue, as the parties can all see one another.

 To contradict myself yet again, sometimes body language, tone and expressions are not always useful to be seen, experienced by the opposing party as they can sometimes hinder negotiations, therefore…it is actually useful in such scenarios.